Foot Odor and Smelly Feet

 Foot Odor (Bromodosis)

-Feet smell for two reasons: you wear shoes and your feet sweat.
+Feet smell for two reasons: you wear shoes, and your feet sweat.
 The interaction between your perspiration and the bacteria that naturally live on your skin and thrive in your shoes and socks generates the odor.
-Any attempt to reduce foot odor has to address both your sweating and your footwear.
+So, any attempt to reduce foot odor has to address both your sweating and your footwear.

-One of the easiest ways to control foot odor is to regularly keep your feet clean and neat.
+One of the easiest ways to control foot odor is to keep your feet clean and neat.
 This means using a mild soap and scrub brush to wash your feet at least once a day.
 As important as it is to wash and scrub your feet, it’s equally important to dry your feet completely after washing them, paying extra special attention to drying between all of your toes.

 When the insides of your shoes are damp, they allow bacteria to grow on your feet more often.
 Sometimes, using an antifungal foot spray on the insides of your shoes or even an unscented Lysol brand air freshener will help to kill any bacteria that are surviving on the insides of your shoes and their inner soles.
 Be sure to allow these to thoroughly dry after spraying before putting them back on.

 Wearing open-toe shoes and sandals during hot and humid weather and going barefoot indoors when it’s appropriate allows your feet to stay dry and helps to control the development of foot odor.